Nuvali: History

 The site of what is now Nuvali was under a hacienda owned by the Yulo family since 1948.
 The 7100 ha estate was developed into a sugar plantation.
 The farmers have demanded agrarian reform over the years, portions of which has been repurposed into commercial developments by Yulo-affiliated corporations and partners.

 On September 16, 2008, employees of Ayala Land planted trees at a site now under Nuvali.
-Ayala Land formally launched Nuvali in 2009 as a 17 km long green development straddling three cities in Laguna – Santa Rosa, Calamba and Cabuyao.
+Ayala Land formally launched Nuvali in April 26, 2009 as a 17 km green development straddling three cities in Laguna – Santa Rosa, Calamba and Cabuyao.
 Nuvali is a collaboration between Ayala Land and the Yulo family.

-Infrastructure would get built including Solenad, which was opened in 2009 and relaunched as an Ayala Mall in 2015, and the Qualimed Hospital in 2017; both are located on the Santa Rosa side.
-Ayala Malls Solenad began its expansion in 2024 and has since been rebranded as Ayala Malls Nuvali.
+Infrastructure would get built including Solenad, which was opened in 2009 and relaunched as an Ayala Mall in 2015 with the addition of its third wing (Solenad 3), and the Qualimed Hospital in 2017; both are located on the Santa Rosa side.
+Ayala Malls Solenad began its current expansion in 2024 and has since been rebranded as Ayala Malls Nuvali.

 By 2019, Nuvali has expanded to a 2,290 ha development.

 In early 2025, a planned Santa Rosa Civic Complex in Nuvali was announced.
+In November 2025, Metro Nuvali, a major central business district on the Santa Rosa side, was launched.
+It will be divided into three districts: the Lakeside District, Central District, and Civic District (the location of the Santa Rosa Civic Complex).
+Another shopping mall in the estate called SM Nuvali is expected to open in October 2026.

 Demographics

-As of 2019, Nuvali has 22 residential subdivisions.
+As of 2025, Nuvali has over 32 residential subdivisions with approximately 13,000 residents.